landelare/ue5coro/Docs/Awaiters.md

 ## Async awaiters

-The UE5Coro::Async namespace contains awaiters that let you conveniently move execution between various named threads, notably between the game thread and everything else.
+The UE5Coro\:\:Async namespace contains awaiters that let you conveniently move execution between various named threads, notably between the game thread and everything else.
 See UE5Coro\:\:Tasks for support of the more modern UE\:\:Tasks system.

+Async\:\:Yield, Async\:\:PlatformSeconds, and Async\:\:UntilPlatformTime resume
+the coroutine on the same kind of thread that it was on (game thread to game thread, render thread to render thread, background thread to background thread, etc.).
+Async\:\:PlatformSecondsAnyThread and Async\:\:UntilPlatformTime resume the
+coroutine on an unspecified thread, and are marginally more efficient.

 The return values of these functions are copyable, thread-safe, and allow any number of concurrent co_awaits.